mathieu-lornac/machinelearning/README.md

-# Playing with the MNIST Database
+# MNIST

-Data can be found here:
+Playing with the MNIST Database

-  http://yann.lecun.com/exdb/mnist/index.html
+Original data can be found here on Yann Lecun website: http://yann.lecun.com/exdb/mnist/index.html

 Data consists in 4 files: